 As we delve into romantic relationships as adults, we crave intimacy, structure, and positive feedback.
 That can seem harder to find than it should be, though!

 To develop emotional closeness and form relationships, though, you need to understand them.
-That’s quite challenging if you’re dealing with dismissive avoidant attachment.
+That’s quite challenging if you’re encountering a person with a dismissive avoidant attachment.

-When you form an adult attachment, prioritizing your mental health is key.
-This is hard if you have an avoidant attachment style.
-There are usually two types.
+When you learn about adult attachment, prioritizing your mental health is key.
+This can be hard if you have an avoidant attachment style.
+There are usually five commonly understood types of attachment.

-Attachment theory suggests that displaying the following symptoms might peg you as an avoidant person.
+Attachment theory suggests that displaying the following symptoms might peg you as a dismissive avoidant person.

 For instance, avoidant individuals may come across as emotionally distant.
 They often go in phases.
 For a while, the relationship may blossom.
 Then, they pull away and it can feel like they were never close to you at all.